NixOS/rfcs/rfcs/0138-rfc-repos.md

 start-date: 2022-01-10
 author: Silvan Mosberger
 co-authors: (find a buddy later to help out with the RFC)
-shepherd-team: (names, to be nominated and accepted by RFC steering committee)
+shepherd-team: @winterqt, @lheckemann
-shepherd-leader: (name to be appointed by RFC steering committee)
+shepherd-leader: @lheckemann
 related-issues: (will contain links to implementation PRs)
 ---